KYOKO JOHNSON – LEAD K9 TRAINER and INSTRUCTOR

 Her passion for scent detection began with a pet dog named Luka (pictured left) who didn’t like normal dog activities such as fetch, swimming and playing with other dogs, but absolutely loved and gained confidence through “nose work.”
 Since then, Kyoko has trained numerous pet dogs and handlers in scent detection, including competition prep.

-Kyoko began her career as a ecological scent detection dog trainer and handler in 2012 through an O‘ahu wind farm’s habitat conservation program, which utilized canines to locate endangered seabird and bat fatalities to measure environmental impact.
+Kyoko began her career as an ecological scent detection dog trainer and handler in 2012 through an O‘ahu wind farm’s habitat conservation program, which utilized canines to locate endangered seabird and bat fatalities to measure environmental impact.
 She went on to train and handle dogs for various conservation projects including: a study at Hanalei National Wildlife Refuge which measured the efficacy of utilizing detection dogs to lower avian botulism-related mortality in Koloa Maoli, an endangered Hawaiian duck; and a project that utilized detector dogs to monitor the eradication effort of invasive yellow crazy ants, a species that caused great harm to seabirds at Johnston Atoll National Wildlife Refuge.
-Kyoko continues to operate her private business Country Canine LLC in addition to serving as President and Lead K9 Trainer at Conservation Dogs of Hawai‘i.
+Kyoko continues to operate her private business Country Canine LLC in addition to serving as president and lead K9 trainer of Conservation Dogs of Hawai‘i.

 MICHELLE REYNOLDS, PhD – LEAD SCIENCE ADVISOR